 It sucks, but at least he's not Tom Power.

-The Washington, DC restaurateur has a long-time disagreement with one of his own neighbors, and Power has responded by hanging a large sign outside, facing the man's building.
+The Washington, DC restaurateur has a long-time disagreement with one of his own neighbours, and Power has responded by hanging a large sign outside, facing the man's building.

 Tim called the Health Department to report the restaurants and after inspecting both joints, the department concluded that no real violations had been committed.
 But that was enough to set Power off: He hung a huge sign in the alley which said "YOU NEED A BOYFRIEND" in large block letters.
 Get it?
 Because Tim must be gay, because he's complaining about Corduroy's garbage, or something.
 How hilarious!